SharpEconomy/SharpTimeTracker/README.md

 This is a lightweight Flask time tracking app using a CSV file as the default backend.
-You can optionally set `SUPABASE_URL` and `SUPABASE_KEY` environment variables to store time entries in a Supabase Postgres table (defaults to `time_logs`).
+You can optionally set `SUPABASE_URL` and `SUPABASE_KEY` environment variables to store time entries in a Supabase Postgres table (defaults to `TimeTracker`).
 Charts are rendered client-side with Chart.js.
 All entries are written to and read from `time_log.csv` when no database credentials are provided, so your data persists across restarts.